1242035/spree/guides/src/content/api/checkouts.md

 ---
 title: Checkouts
-description: Use the Spree Commerce storefront API to access Checkout data.
+description: Use the Viauco Commerce storefront API to access Checkout data.
 ---

 ## Introduction